WRDC: WPTF-TV/Durham Life era

 In August 1989, Durham Corporation opted to focus on its core insurance business and announced it was placing WPTF-TV up for sale.
 Durham Life sought as much as $45 million for the station.
 Nature, however, derailed the station's attempts to turn its fortunes around.
 On December 10, 1989, WPTF-TV's three-year-old tower near Auburn collapsed in an ice storm that also brought down the nearby tower of WRAL-TV.
 The next day, Durham Corporation took WPTF-TV off the market due to the collapse; it had received lesser offers than it had expected.
 The first signs of trouble came earlier that year when a less severe ice storm still proved strong enough to knock the station off the air for 10 hours so maintenance workers could replace parts of a damaged transmission line.
 After temporarily broadcasting some programs over WYED-TV (channel 17) from Goldsboro and WFCT (channel 62) in Fayetteville, WPTF reactivated its old transmission facility near Apex, which it had used from 1978 to 1986, allowing the station to resume its broadcasts on channel 28 as usual.
 That same tower was dismantled several years later and then donated to classical radio station WCPE-FM, who reassembled it at a spot near its studios in Wake Forest in 1993.
 In 1991, WPTF-TV joined WRAL-TV on a newly built 1,989 ft broadcast tower at the latter's previous site, which also housed the signals for WRAL-FM, WQDR-FM, and several local low-power television stations.

 Even when WPTF-TV began broadcasting on its own signal again, its nightly newscasts remained in the ratings basement, frequently being trounced by the newscasts on WRAL-TV and WTVD and reruns on WLFL.
 The station had also lost some ratings momentum with the tower collapse.
 In September 1990, channel 28 tried moving the 6 p.m. newscast to 7 p.m., displacing Hard Copy (a rare ratings success for the station) and airing after NBC Nightly News instead of before it, with Cheers reruns taking its old time slot.
 By this time, lead anchor and producer Terry Thill had been replaced by Ben Garrett.
 Moving the early newscast failed to improve ratings, as it now had to compete with Jeopardy! on WTVD and Entertainment Tonight on WRAL.
 By this time, their higher-rated competitors were also airing pre-6 p.m. newscasts.
-The firing of Terry Thill ultimately proved to be a grim harbinger of things to come for the news division.
+The firing of Thill ultimately proved to be a grim harbinger of things to come for the news division.
 On top of that, the whole of Durham Life Broadcasting was suffering bad publicity due to Laurel Smith, general manager of WQDR-FM, facing accusations of sexual harassment by male employees while she was also involved in a child custody case with her ex-husband; a memo by company president Felton P. Coley told employees of the company's radio and TV stations, WPTF-TV included, not to talk about it publicly, a point made moot when she resigned.